 First-year courses are generally composed of two of the small sections, but every section has one class that is composed only of members of that section.
 Your small section is the group of classmates with whom you are generally closest.
 You see each other every day in every class and you play softball together in the Duke Law Softball League.
 Also, take the time to get to know the almost 100 international students from all parts of the world who are studying at the Law School for one year to receive an LLM, which will allow them to practice in the States.

 You will take eight courses during your first year.
-Foundations of Law meets during lunch eight times throughout the year (three of which are during orientation).
+Foundations of Law meets during lunch eight times throughout the year, a few of which occur orientation.
 The writing course meets for half of the first term and for half of the second term.
 The remaining six courses are split evenly, three per term.
 Note that while everyone takes LARW during their first-year, your remaining schedule will vary.
 In the spring, you will take the remaining first-year courses that you did not take in the fall.
 The first-year curriculum is helpful, but you need to know which section you’re in to understand it.